caprizz08/BHAVANA_8105/README.md

 - I'm currently pursuing my B.Tech in Electronics and Communication Engineering at RGUKT-Ongole.
 - I’m driven by a passion for digital systems, automation, and solving real-world problems through electronics.
 - This repository reflects my technical journey and skills in VLSI and embedded domains.
+- My career goal is to become a VLSI design engineer, contributing to innovative hardware solutions and collaborating with industry professionals.
+- I am actively seeking internship opportunities to gain hands-on experience and expand my professional network.

 ---